-OK, now that you understand the power of lead magnets and what makes a good one, let’s dive in to the lead magnet ideas and examples for you to take inspiration from.
+OK, now that you understand the power of lead magnets and what makes a good one, let’s dive into the lead magnet examples for you to take inspiration from.
 The possibilities are virtually limitless, but we have narrowed it down to the 17 best types of lead magnets that are proven to convert…

 1. Cheat Sheet or Checklist

 Arguably the most effective lead magnet of all is the PDF cheat sheet or checklist.
 Professional marketers in every niche rely on this simple yet powerful lead magnet to grow their email lists into the tens of thousands and beyond.

 Why does the cheat sheet or checklist convert so well?

 Going back to the criteria listed above, the cheat sheet or checklist hits on every single point.
 It’s specific, it’s downloadable, it’s easy to consume, and it’s ridiculously easy to follow and get results.
 All one has to do is check the items on the list!